Suzu0071/BTT-CB1-Pi1-Setup/README.md

 ## IP Scanner
 We'll be using Zenmap for the scanner, it's a bit on the more complicated side but it also has the most features.
 It also has a version for all operating systems c:

 Download from [here](https://nmap.org/download.html).
-Keep all of the default settings.
+Keep all of the default settings for the installation.

 Here's how the main menu should look: